f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 BIG-IP TMOS can see the number of interfaces in a trunk.
 So we will use this ability to track the link status if a physical interface is up or down.

+Based on this, the best practice network configuration steps of a BIG-IP are:

+1. create Trunks and assign physical interfaces to Trunks
+2. create VLANS and assigns VLANs to trunks.
+3. create SelfIP and assigns IP interfaces to VLANS.

 **Every physical interface will be part of a trunk.**

-If your architecture uses one interface for external and one interface for internal traffic, then create two Trunks with one interface in each Trunk.
+If your architecture uses one physical interface for external and one physical interface for internal traffic, then create two Trunks with one physical interface in each Trunk.

 So the trunk object allows BIG-IP TMOS to failover if the one interface in the trunk goes down.

 .. note:: **Remember**: Always create a Trunk first.
-Do not assing VLANs to physical interfaces, assign them to trunks.
+Do not assing VLANs to physical interfaces, assign them to Trunks.

 Physical interfaces that use a multiple VLANs
 +++++++++++++++++++++++++++++++++++++++++++++